Kleofina Pnishi

-Kleofina Pnishi (born 23 July 1994) is a Kosovar-born French actress and model.
-She was elected Miss Provence 2017.
+Kleofina Pnishi (born 23 July 1994) is a French actress, model, and beauty pageant titleholder.
+She was elected Miss Provence 2017 and placed in the top 12 at Miss France 2018.

 Biography

 Early life and education

 Pnishi was born in Gjakova, Kosovo.
 She has a younger brother and a younger sister.
 Her father is the head of a masonry company and her mother is a housewife.
-When Pnishi was five years old, her family fled Kosovo due to ongoing war and arrived in Peyrolles-en-Provence, France, in 1999.
+When Pnishi was five years old, her family fled Kosovo due to the Kosovo War and arrived in Peyrolles-en-Provence, France, in 1999.

 She graduated from the School of Journalism and Communication of Aix-Marseille.

 Career

 Modeling

 Pnishi was elected Miss Provence 2017 for Miss France 2018 on July 29, 2017, in Cogolin and succeeded Noémie Mazella, Miss Provence 2016.

 Acting

 In 2019, she participated in season 12 of Peking Express alongside Julia Sidi-Atman (Miss French Riviera 2017).

 Personal life

 In July 2024, Pnishi became engaged to French footballer Benjamin Pavard, whom she eventually married in July 2025.